 You need a prescription to pick up ella at a local pharmacy.
 In some states, you can order it from an online pharmacy without getting a prescription first (they handle that for you on their website).
 There’s no age limit to access ella.
 Take the one-pill formula within 5 days after unprotected sex.

-Plan B One-Step is available without a prescription, just like Aspirin or condoms, and is sold at pharmacies and grocery stores.
-Next Choice One Dose, Next Choice, My Way, and Levonorgestrel are all available without a prescription for those 17 and older, but you have to ask for them at a pharmacy because they still require a prescription for anyone under 17.
-All five types work like birth control pills, but at a much higher dose and taken temporarily.
+Levonorgestrel-based EC pills are available off the shelf at pharmacies and grocery stores to anyone with no age restrictions.
+That means you should be able to buy Plan B One-Step or generic options like Next Choice One Dose, Next Choice, My Way, and Levonorgestrel without having a prescription or showing your ID.
+All levonorgestrel-based EC pills work like birth control pills, but at a much higher dose and taken temporarily.
 Best used as soon as possible, though they can be taken up to 5 days after unprotected sex.

 Plan B One-Step, Next Choice One Dose, and My Way consist of just one pill that's to be taken as soon as possible after unprotected sex.
 (The original Plan B consisted of two pills and is no longer being sold.)